 The other dimension - belt length - will give you an idea of how many products you can send through the unit at once.
 High-volume eateries are advised to choose a long belt, which allow operators to load food, start the oven, and go focus on other tasks while the food is baking.
 These also make it possible to have more foods in the unit at once, with more room for loading and unloading.

 With the right setup, a landing platform at the output end of the oven can receive finished foods and hold them until the operator is free to pick them up.
 That eliminates the worry of having to be there to catch food before it falls to the counter or floor below.
 It can also allow time for cookware to cool slightly before it's picked up.

 You can save some space in the kitchen with stacking ovens.
 These can be stacked double and sometimes even triple high.
 Even if you just need one oven now, select a stackable unit so you can easily expand your kitchen's capacity as your business grows without taking up any more floor space.

 Gas or Electric?

-The choice between gas- and electric-powered equipment depends largely on which is more convenient, but it sometimes comes down to personal preference.
+The choice between gas- and electric-heated impinger ovens can typically be made based on which is more convenient, but it sometimes comes down to personal preference.
 Some chefs prefer the quick heating and familiarity of gas, but it may not be available in all areas.
 Electricity is perceived by some as being safer, and in many areas it is more affordable or easier to access.